Update Kitchen Cabinets With Paint

 Step 5.
 Prime Cabinets

-Apply primer, which can be found at your local True Value hardware store, to the front and back of the doors with a roller.
+Apply True Value EasyCare® Ultra Premium latex primer/sealer to the front and back of the doors with a roller.
 Then prime the cabinet façade.
 If you plan to paint the underside of the cabinet, you should prime it now.
 Use a small paint brush to reach any areas the roller won't fit, including the hinges if you'll be painting them.
+You can skip priming by painting with True Value EasyCare® PLATINUM stain-blocking latex paint and primer in-one.

 - Don't prime or paint the doors when they're closed – you'll risk ruining the paint before it dries or having the doors stick to the cabinet façade.
 Instead, hold the doors open with the tip of your finger.
 Open them all the way when you're finished priming and allow them to dry overnight.